Dick Biondi: 1960s–1970s

 To promote the WLS "Bright New Sound" which premiered May 2, 1960, ABC executives did some advance publicity by bringing two of its new personalities to Chicago early.
 Biondi and colleague Bob Hale made the media and music rounds.
-After their first big day as the representatives of the new WLS, they returned to the station that evening to begin asking for and taking collect phone calls from any point in the US.
-Calls came in from across the country as well as from a couple of ships at sea.
-Biondi recalls the first record he played on the new WLS was "Teddy Bear" by Elvis.
-Many record company executives considered him to be a vital part of the hitmaking process.
-Biondi's playing a record on his show gave it maximum exposure to a very large listening audience; he was the most popular night time DJ in the Midwest.
+After their first big day as the representatives of the new WLS, they returned to the station that evening to begin asking for and taking collect calls from any point in the U.S. Calls came in from across the country as well as from a couple of ships at sea.
+Biondi recalled the first record he played on the new WLS was Elvis's "Teddy Bear."
+Many record company executives considered him a vital part of the hitmaking process.
+Biondi's playing a record on his show gave it maximum exposure to a very large audience; he was the most popular night time DJ in the Midwest.
 There was a lot of fun at WLS; in response to the record, "There Was Fungus Among Us", Dick issued his listeners "Fungus Licenses".